 All three options can capture some of the potential social welfare opportunities.
 Option 3 would be the most effective in achieving an optimal sizing and procurement of balancing reserves at European level.
 However, it might not be feasible as sharing and exchanges of balancing capacity require firm cross-zonal transmission capacity.
-Such reservation might be limited by the physical topology of the European grid (e.g. geographical distribution of the balancing reserves to maintain operational security43).
-Option 1, which foresees daily sizing of balancing reserves at national level and separate procurement of downward and upward balancing capacity, would result in an increased participation of wind power producers and demand response aggregators in the balancing market.
-While the improvements of national rules regarding sizing and procurement of balancing reserves would allow savings around EUR 1.8 billion, it would not reap the full potential of cross-border exchanges.
+Such reservation might be limited by the physical topology of the European grid (e.g. geographical distribution of the balancing reserves to maintain operational security).
+Option 1, which foresees daily sizing of balancing capacity, would result in an increased participation of wind power producers and demand response aggregators in the balancing market.
+While the improvements of national rules regarding sizing and procurement of balancing reserves would allow savings around EUR 1.8 billion, it would not reap the full potential of crossborder exchanges.
 Daily sizing and procurement of balancing reserves could therefore be optimally performed at regional level.
 The preferred option is thus Option 2, which brings savings of around EUR 3.4 billion.